 Crimes of moral turpitude make up another class of deportable (removable) crimes under U.S. immigration law.

 U.S. immigration law provides no specific definition of this term.
 In general, however, a crime of moral turpitude is one that involves:

 - Dishonesty, or

 Many aggravated felonies also count as crimes of moral turpitude.
 So even if Congress takes them off the list of aggravated felonies, they could still lead to deportation.

-For more information, please see our article on Crimes of Moral Turpitude in California.
+For more information, please see our article on Crimes of Moral Turpitude.

 The term “aggravated felony” applies to any offense listed in 8 U.S. Code 1101(a)(43) regardless of where the crime(s) occurred.
 It includes violations of: